lucasgmelo/100daysofcode/README.md

 ## what I did each day:

 <h3> day 1: review all most important HTML tags </h3>
-<p>I've created a simple landing page, just with HTML, to test all tags</p>
+<p>I've created a simple landing page, just with HTML, to review all tags</p>

 <h3> day 2: SEO - Search Engine Optimization </h3>
 <p>Here, I understood what SEO really means.
 How is so important to pay attention on it when you're developing a website. </p>